parkerray/support-eng-assignment/README.md

 # support-eng-assignment

-This is an example Webflow Designer extension written in TypeScript to get you started.
+This is an example Webflow Designer extension written in TypeScript to get you started using the Styles Designer API.
 Check out our [documentation](https://docs.developers.webflow.com/v2.0.0/docs/create-a-designer-extensions) for in-depth information about Designer Extension features and API.

 ## Developing